 Why Become a Nurse Practitioner?

+There are many reasons to become a nurse practitioner (NP).
+NPs can provide care that differs from registered nurses.
+They can bridge the gap between RNs and primary care physicians while serving populations in need of quality care.
 Like the nursing profession in general, the demand for nurse practitioners exceeds the supply.
-In fact, the profession is growing so rapidly that U.S. World News & Report recently named nurse practitioner #3 in its list of best healthcare jobs and #4 in its overall list of the best 100 jobs for 2018.
-High salaries and strong anticipated growth were two important factors in their rankings.
+In fact, the role of the profession is growing so rapidly that U.S. World News & Report recently named nurse practitioner as #1 in its list of best healthcare jobs and #2 in its overall list of the best 100 jobs for 2022.

 - Acute Care

 - Adult Health